 Staff & Faculty

-Elizabeth Litzler is the Director for Research at the UW Center for Workforce Development (CWD).
+Elizabeth Litzler is the Director at the UW Center for Evaluation and Research for STEM Equity (CERSE), formerly known as the Center for Workforce Development .
 Her research interests include the educational climate for undergraduate and graduate students and gender stratification in education and the workforce.
-As the Director for Research at CWD, Liz is the Research Manager for the Sloan-funded Project to Assess Climate in Engineering (PACE).
+As the Director for Research at CERSE, Liz is the Research Manager for the Sloan-funded Project to Assess Climate in Engineering (PACE).
 She is external evaluator for NCWIT and NCWIT-Extension Services for Undergraduate Programs and the NSF ADVANCE program at UW.
 She is a member of the American Sociological Association, the American Society for Engineering Education (ASEE) and WEPAN.
 She acts as reviewer and presenter for WEPAN and ASEE conferences and has published in the Journal of Women and Minorities in Science and Engineering and The Journal about Women in Higher Education.
 Litzler earned a PhD and MA in Sociology and a BA in Communication with minors in Spanish and Women's Studies.
 Her dissertation, “Sex Segregation in Undergraduate Engineering Majors” was focused on understanding the individual and institutional reasons women are disproportionately represented in certain engineering majors.

 Senior Research Associate | email@example.com